Maine Garden Ideas

 Grass Clippings

 Many gardeners prefer to use grass clippings to mulch the area under cool-season crops such as peas, broccoli, onions, and carrots.
 Not only is it readily available and free, grass clippings keep the soil cool and protect cool-season crops from the negative effects warm soil has on their roots.
-Decaying grass clippings may temporarily reduce the amount of nitrogen in the soil.
+It should be noted that decaying grass clippings can temporarily reduce the amount of nitrogen in the soil, but I've never had an issue with it.

 Leaves